 - To prevent problems which can be caused by oil entering the cylinder from the sump, keep the outboard motor in the attitude shown when transporting and storing it.
-Do not store or transport the outboard motor on its side (not upright). - Do not place the outboard motor on its side before the cooling water has drained from it completely.
-Otherwise, water may enter the cylinder through the exhaust port and cause engine trouble. - Store the outboard motor in a dry, wellventilated place, not in direct sunlight.
+If storing or transporting the outboard motor on its side (not upright, port side only), put it on a cushion after draining the engine oil. - Do not place the outboard motor on its side before the cooling water has drained from it completely, otherwise water may enter the cylinder through the exhaust port and cause engine trouble.

+Store the outboard motor in a dry, wellventilated place, not in direct sunlight.

-Conditioning and stabilizing gasoline
+EMU41382 Conditioning and stabilizing gasoline